 In fact, most surgical meniscus treatments have, “all have a high long-term failure rate with the recurrence of symptoms including pain, instability, locking, and re-injury.
 The most serious of the long-term consequences is an acceleration of joint degeneration.”7

-Significant decline in the patients’ knee pain and stiffness
+Significant decline in the patients’ knee pain and stiffness after treatment

 In 2010 we published our findings on Prolotherapy for meniscal tears.
 We perfromed a retrospective study involving 24 patients, representing 28 knees, whose primary knee complaints were due to meniscal pathology documented by MRI.
 The average number of Prolotherapy visits was six and the patients were followed on average 18 months after their last Prolotherapy visit.
 Prolotherapy caused a statistically significant decline in the patients’ knee pain and stiffness.
 Starting and ending knee pain declined from 7.2 to 1.6, while stiffness went from 6.0 to 1.8.